 Speak Another Language

-Click the links below to see the classes offered in each language:
+Click the links below to see the quarterly schedule for each language:

 The World Languages Department at Everett Community College invites you to tap into culture and history while learning to speak any of the following 9 languages: Arabic (Modern Standard), American Sign Language (ASL), Chinese (Mandarin), French, German, Italian, Japanese, Russian, and Spanish.

 Each language listed includes courses which provide transferable humanities credits; many of the languages have both first- and second-year offerings.